 So Now What?

 Though all Messianic believers agree that we should keep these appointed times, when we keep them varies somewhat and can be a point of contention.
 What should you do?
 “Celebrate the Feast!”
 (1 Corinthians 5:8).
 If you have been doing this for a while, you have probably already formed an opinion about the calendar issue, and I would not attempt to persuade you differently.
 If you are new to this or haven’t kept these feasts before, let me offer some suggestions.

 First and foremost, determine that you are going to keep these feasts.
 If there is a group that you can celebrate with, join them on the dates and at the times they observe without questioning them about calendar issues.
 Just be obedient and enjoy the festival.

 If you have no one to celebrate with, then focus your efforts on learning how to observe these feasts.
 Take your Bible, videos and studies from teachers you respect, and any other resources you can gather and learn what to do.
 Don’t concern yourself with exactly when right now – just get a calendar with the appointed feasts marked on it and use it.
-You can click here for a calendar in PDF format with all the feasts marked, along with weekly Torah readings.
-It may or may not be 100% correct, but that is OK.
+One is available online at Messianic Torah Portion with all the feasts marked, along with weekly Torah readings.
 If you have a different calendar, use it.